Garage Beat '66 Volume 7: That's How It Will Be!

-Garage Beat '66 Volume 7: That's How It Will Be! is the seventh installment in the Garage Beat '66 series of garage rock compilations issued by Sundazed Records, which is available exclusively on compact disc.
+Garage Beat '66 Volume 7: That's How It Will Be! is the seventh installment in the Garage Beat '66 series of garage rock compilations issued by Sundazed Music, which is available exclusively on compact disc.
 Like all of the entries in the series, which is noted for good sound quality, all of the tracks are mastered from the original studio master sources and contain well-researched liner notes written by knowledgeable authorities.

 The set begins with the frenzied "I'll Come Running,' by the Mad Hatters, from Annapolis, Maryland.
 Also featured is the grinding classic, "I'm in Pittsburgh and It's Raining," by San Antonio's the Outcasts.
 The set includes two classics from Detroit's the Unrelated Segments, the acerbic "Where You Gonna Go?," as well as "Cry, Cry, Cry," which concludes the set.
 The Human Expression's "Love at Psychedelic Velocity" builds up to breakneck speed.
 The Bad Seeds, from Corpus Christi, Texas perform a rendition of Slim Harpo's "I'm a King Bee," previously recorded by the Rolling Stones.
 The Liberty Bell performs the fuzz-drenched "That's How it Will Be" and the WordD (who also recorded as the Penthouse 5) is featured playing "Keep on Walking."